: Sitzendorfer Porzellanmanufaktur Georg Macheleidt (1760 until 1762)

 : Sitzendorfer Porzellanfabrik Gebrüder Voigt (1884 until 1896)

 The factory was in 1884 taken over the brothers Alfred and Carl Wilhelm Voigt which changed the product range, starting with the introduction of lace figurines decorated in Meissen style.
 Business went very well and in 1890 enabled them to open a subsidiary in the town of Unterweißbach; both factories together gave work to 300 employees.
 In the same year, the town of Sitzendorf itself started to introduced its own electricity (110 Volts AC) which was generated via steam engine.
 This resulted in a large improvement of working conditions as all work during early morning and late evening hours up until then had to be done in the dull light of oil lamps.
+The Gebrüder Voigt company was one of four German factories which produced Kewpie figures, a design by US artist Rose O'Neill.

 : Sitzendorfer Porzellanfabrik Alfred Voigt A.G.
 (1896 until 1932)